Tools4everBV/HelloID-Conn-Prov-Target-Blue-Dolphin/README.md

 ## Introduction

-_HelloID-Conn-Prov-Target-Blue-Dolphin_ is a _target_ connector. _Blue-Dolphin_ provides a set of REST API's that allow you to programmatically interact with its data.
+_HelloID-Conn-Prov-Target-Blue-Dolphin_ is a _target_ connector. _BlueDolphin_ provides a set of REST API's that allow you to programmatically interact with its data.

 ## Supported  features